stamen/legend-layer-menu/README.md

 # Legend layer menu
 Acts as a legend and controls for a map.
 Not dependent on any map API

-_This is in early development.
-I wouldn't suggest using this just yet_
+this branch is in use on this project: https://holos.berkeley.edu/compare/#2/37.5/-77.5